 - The cost- $150 on Amazon.
 Keep an eye on Lightning Deals to see if it does down in price.
 I usually add things to My Wish List and Amazon will tell me if the price does down!

 All in all, we liked this room a LOT!
-Then one day Frank killed it!
-He opened the awning too close to the screen house and put a big hole in the roof.
+Then one day we KILLED it!
+We opened the awning too close to the screen house and put a big hole in the roof.
 Since neither of us can sew to save our life, we were shopping again.

 The second time around we decided to look for something that would be quicker and easier to set up and take down when bad weather approached.
 One stage if possible.
 We also wanted to find something just a little bit smaller so we could use it more.